gbalke/rviz_shader_tester/README.md

 The goal is to make the gradient pull from a texture map instead of the default grayscale.
 This will enable complex coloring of markers.

+### Testing
+If you'd like to test this, make sure to copy `texture.png` into `/tmp` so that RViz can find it.
+Alternatively update the absolute path to match the file location within your system.

 ## Current Image
 ![alt text](images/example.png)